 About Us

-Sacramento Heron and Egret Rescue (SHER) is a wild bird rescue and transport team dedicated to minimizing suffering of injured and orphaned wild birds in need of help.
+Sacramento Heron and Egret Rescue (SHER) is a wild bird rescue and transport team dedicated to minimizing suffering in injured and orphaned wild birds.
 We advocate for habitat preservation, work to educate the public, and provide support on ways to coexist with wildlife in an urban and suburban environments.

 Human civilization has had a profoundly negative impact on wildlife and their habitats.
 We turn their wild land into human homes and cities.
 Pavement, cars, poisons, new building developments and more all take a huge toll.
 The will to survive is strong, and is apparent among the herons and egrets nesting in urban areas of Sacramento – areas that were former wetlands where they have likely nested for thousands of years, before our human population exploded.
 We as humans have a duty to help these animals who are trying so hard to survive, with constantly shrinking habitat.